A Self-Paced Course

 In this video, meet course professor Carol Berkin:

 This course consists of

-The optional readings for each seminar session are listed on the “Resources” tab on the course page.
+The optional readings, videos, and digital resources for each seminar session are listed on the “Resources” tab on the course page.

 - Please note: Participants are not required to read or purchase any print materials.
 Quizzes are based on the content of the seminar recordings rather than the readings.

 - Affiliate Rate: $19.99 (Learn more about Gilder Lehrman’s Affiliate School and Library Affiliate Programs)

 - After your purchase, you may access your course by signing in and visiting the “Community” tab at the top of the Gilder Lehrman Institute homepage.